Becoming a Hip Amputee

 What I hate most about being a hip amputee is the consequences of always sitting in hard plastic.
 For example, every time I’m in my prosthetic leg, I’m always sore, but I don’t know how sore I am until I take a shower at the end of the day.
 When the warm water hits that sore spot for the first time, that’s when I find out that I’ve been bleeding and didn’t realize it because my prosthetic always feels the same all the time.

-Sometimes it gets to the point where I have to force myself to not put on my prosthetic leg, so I could give my body enough time to heal before walking in it again.
+Sometimes it gets to the point where I have to force myself not to put on my prosthetic leg, so I could give my body enough time to heal before walking in it again.

 A person living with an above the knee amputation is 10 times harder than somebody living with a below the knee amputation, and being a hip amputee is 100 times harder, according to amputee coalition.